 Dana Segal (MInstF) is a strategist and fundraiser with a specialism in and passion for the arts, culture and heritage sector.
 She has worked organisations across the UK and Europe for a wider range of charities including UNICEF, Age Exchange and Scottish Book Trust.
 Dana was one of the inaugural AFP Fundraising Fellows, and holds a PG Cert in Arts Fundraising & Philanthropy from the University of Leeds.
 Specialisms include developing fundraising strategies, creating a legacy propositions, individual giving including crowdfunding, creating a case for support and fundraising proposals, as well as delivering fundraising training and mentoring.
-Her current clients include Charles Dickens Museum, Amber and Rotherham Heritage Services and Dana is also a Lead Tutor on the National Arts Fundraising School.
+Her current clients include Charles Dickens Museum, Rhythmix and The Chartered College of Teaching.
+Dana is also a Lead Tutor on the National Arts Fundraising School.

 I’m enjoying working with both the Charles Dickens Museum and Film & Photography Collective Amber to develop their fundraising strategies.
 I’m looking forward to supporting more arts, culture and heritage organisations to develop their legacy fundraising.